 Mindfulness is an ancient form of mind-training that builds qualities such as stability of focus, tranquillity, clarity, openness and contentment.
 In recent years mindfulness based therapy has established itself, with research evidence showing it can help depression, anxiety, and symptoms linked to stress.

 At the heart of mindfulness is a mindset that allows qualities to develop, not by problem-solving and will-power but through open, trusting, engaged awareness.
 To be successful with biofeedback, you need something of the same mindset - that's why biofeedback and mindfulness make such an effective combination.
 Biofeedback can in a sense enhance mindfulness practice, making it easier, more effective and more gratifying.

 Positive psychology is the science of optimal functioning, happiness and well-being.
 Well-being isn't just feeling good but entails a set of skills and resources such as self-awareness, emotional resilience and emotional intelligence.
 Positive psychology offers a set of research-proven tools and methods that complement our work with biofeedback.

-I'm deeply inspired by the potential that biofeedback training offers and motivated to help as many people access the benefits as possible, and to make doing so as easy and convenient as possible.
-Whilst in an ideal world you'd probably visit my office here in York for one to one coaching, in practice that's often not possible especially if you live at a distance from me.
+I'm deeply inspired by the potential that biofeedback training offers and motivated to help as many people as possible to access the benefits, and to make doing so as easy and convenient as possible.
+Whilst in an ideal world you'd probably visit my office here in York for one to one coaching, in practice that's often not feasible especially if you live at a distance from me.
 But it doesn't mean you can't work with me.